In association with hhdlstudycirclemontreal.org

 Change Yourself, Change the World

-This week’s inspiring video: Time to Rise
+This week’s inspiring video: Feeding Thousands In Singapore

 Having trouble reading this mail?
 View it in your browser.
 Not interested anymore?
 Unsubscribe